Databases design

 The approach and the vocabulary used here are intended for non-specialist readers, without removing the concepts essential to the design process: "Ce qui se conçoit bien s'énonce clairement, et les mots pour le dire arrivent aisément"...
 (Boileau)

-The approach and the tool (see below) are not "toy" applications and allow you to build and operate real relational databases.
+The approach and tool (see below) are not 'toy' applications and are capable of building and managing real relational databases.

 ------------------------------------